 Chicago, IL 60622

-*All spaces at 826CHI, including restrooms, are wheelchair accessible.
-There is a slight bump between The Boring Store and the room where the readings will take place.
+*All spaces at Hairpin Arts Center, including restrooms, are wheelchair accessible.
 ASL interpreters will be present at both readings.*

 Youth Reading & Exhibitor Reading

 Friday March 15th, 6-9pm

 Friday March 15th, 9-11:30pm

 Take the Red Line from the Roosevelt Stop (one block south and one block west) north (to Howard).
 Get off at Jackson, and transfer to the Blue Line northwest (to O’Hare).
 Get off at the “Logan Square” stop.
 Head North on Milwaukee towards Diversey Ave.
 The Hairpin Arts Center will be at the corner of Diversey, Kimball and Milwaukee.
 The door is after Payless Shoes.

 By Public Transit